contao/docs/docs/manual/contributing/_index.en.md

 cd contao
 ```

-When cloning, you install the Hugo Learn theme as a submodule of git.
+When cloning, you install the Hugo Relearn theme as a submodule of git.

 ```bash
 git clone --recurse-submodules git@github.com:YOUR-GITHUB-USERNAME/docs.git ./